-6 Conclusion
+6. Conclusion

 We proposed a simplified model for the movement of a dune over a rigid soil in a pure shear flow.
 The flow is supposed steady and bidimensional.
 Perturbations remain confined in a viscous layer near the soil.
 Comparisons between the linearized asymptotic solution, the full asymptotic relation, and a full Navier-Stokes resolution were drawn in order to justify the flow simplifications.
-We presented examples of displacements of dunes with linearized asymptotic solution, and the full asymptotic relation.
+We presented examples of displacements of dunes with linearized asymptotic relation.
 We computed the boundary layer separated bubble.